AngeliqueDF/interactive-comment-section-redux/README.md

 ## Status

 The frontend is functional and works properly.
-However the app isn't yet connected to its `node` backend yet.
-Any changes on the frontend will be lost if the page is reloaded/closed.
+However the `node` backend is missing 2 routes.

 ### Planned changes